awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups-instance-weighting.md

 + Be cautious about choosing very large ranges for your weights\.
 For example, we don't recommend specifying a weight of 1 for an instance type when the next larger instance type has a weight of 200\.
 The difference between the smallest and largest weights should also not be extreme\.
 If any of the instance types have too large of a weight difference, this can have a negative effect on ongoing cost\-performance optimization\.
 + The size of the Auto Scaling group is measured in capacity units, and not in instances\.
 For example, if your weights are based on vCPUs, you must specify the desired, minimum, and maximum number of cores you want\.
 + Set your weights and desired capacity so that the desired capacity is at least two to three times larger than your largest weight\.
-+ If you choose to set your own maximum price for Spot, you must specify a price *per instance hour* that is high enough for your most expensive instance type\.
-Amazon EC2 Auto Scaling provisions Spot Instances if the current Spot price in an Availability Zone is below your maximum price and capacity is available\.
-If the request for Spot Instances cannot be fulfilled in one Spot Instance pool, it keeps trying in other Spot pools to leverage the cost savings of Spot Instances\.

 With instance weighting, the following new behaviors are introduced:
 + Current capacity will either be at the desired capacity or above it\.
 Because Amazon EC2 Auto Scaling wants to provision instances until the desired capacity is totally fulfilled, an overage can happen\.
 For example, suppose that you specify two instance types, `c5.2xlarge` and `c5.12xlarge`, and you assign instance weights of 2 for `c5.2xlarge` and 12 for `c5.12xlarge`\.
 If there are 5 units remaining to fulfill the desired capacity, and Amazon EC2 Auto Scaling provisions a `c5.12xlarge`, the desired capacity is exceeded by 7 units\.